-- The Practical Nursing Program Director or designee shall: - Review the medical form for completeness and content. - Notify student of any deficiencies. - Document that the student meets health clearance requirements as designated in the health clearance software. - Share information that may affect the student's ability to function in the classroom or clinical area with appropriate faculty.

-- The Practical Nursing Program Director or designee shall: - Inform prospective or new students of the necessity of meeting the health requirement. - Notify Advisors, Instructors, and/or student of any deficiencies or special needs.
+- The Practical Nursing Program Director or the CSM designated health services office shall: - Review the medical form for completeness and content. - Notify student of any deficiencies. - Document that the student meets health clearance requirements as designated on the health clearance form. - Share information that may affect the student's ability to function in the classroom or clinical area with appropriate faculty. - The Practical Nursing Program Director or designee shall: - Inform prospective or new students of the necessity of meeting the health requirement. - Notify Advisors, Instructors, and/or student of any deficiencies or special needs.

-• Faculty/Staff shall:

-- Allow students to come to the lab/clinical area with a valid health clearance form/card. - Refer students with missing health requirements to the Practical Nursing Program Director or CSM designated health services office and not allow students to come to lab/clinical until proof of current/valid health clearance form/card is received. - Furnish the information that the student is in compliance with CSM health requirements to clinical agencies as needed.

-• The student shall:

-- Maintain a valid health clearance status. - Show valid health clearance status at designated times.
+- Faculty/Staff shall: - Allow students to come to the lab/clinical area with a valid health clearance form/card. - Refer students without a clearance form/card to the Practical Nursing Program Director or CSM designated health services office and not allow students to come to lab/clinical until proof of current/valid health clearance form/card is received. - Furnish the information that the student is in compliance with CSM health requirements to clinical agencies as needed. - The student shall: - Maintain a valid health clearance form/card. - Show valid health clearance status at designated times.